ShaliniG3/FundTrack-Microservices/README.md

 - Manages grant program definitions, budgets, and timelines.
 - Configures eligibility rules and required documents.

-### 3. Application Service
+### 3. Grant Lifecycle Management Service
-- Supports application submission and validation.
-- Handles document uploads and eligibility checks.
+- Application & Intake: Managing applicant submissions, including multipart document uploads and automated eligibility validation.

-### 4. Review Service
-- Assigns reviewers to applications.
-- Captures scores, comments, and recommendations.

-### 5. Decision Service
-- Processes reviewer recommendations.
+- Evaluation & Peer Review: Orchestrating the assignment of applications to reviewers and capturing qualitative feedback, scoring, and internal recommendations.
-- Records final approval or rejection decisions.
+- Processing final approval or rejection statuses based on review outcomes to finalize the decision-making phase.
+- Aggregating data across the entire lifecycle to generate real-time analytics, compliance dashboards, and regulatory reports for stakeholders.

-### 6. Finance Service
+### 4. Grant Disbursement & Compliance Service
-- Manages disbursement schedules and fund allocations.
-- Tracks payments and reconciliations.
+- Financial Operations: Managing complex disbursement schedules, tracking fund allocations, and performing automated payment reconciliations.

-### 7. Compliance Service
-- Performs compliance checks (financial/operational).
-- Collects post-grant reports and monitors adherence.

-### 8. Reporting Service
-- Enables applicants, grantees, and project teams to submit periodic and final reports.
+- Regulatory Oversight: Executing both financial and operational compliance checks to mitigate risk and ensure adherence to grant agreements.
-- Supports uploading structured documents, financial statements, and operational updates.
+- Providing a dedicated portal for grantees to submit structured periodic reports, financial statements, and operational evidence.

-### 9. Notification Service
+### 5. Notification Service
 - Sends in-app and email alerts for application status, disbursements, and compliance reminders.

-### 10. Analytics Service
-- Generates analytics dashboards and regulatory reports.
-- Enables administrators and stakeholders to make data-driven decisions through real-time insights.

-### 11. AuditLog Service
+### 6. AuditLog Service
 - Records a permanent, immutable trail of actions, resources, and timestamps.
 - Provides the data source for investigating system changes and user activity..